hernantz/blog/content/socialism-works-but-doesnt-scale.md

 Solidarity, equiality of oportunities, social justice, minimum wages.
 Who can oposse to that?
 These are good things, noble goals.

-Socialism not only feels emotionally superior, but it offers an easy and quick explanation to every day *dramas*.
+Socialism not only feels emotionally superior, but it offers a quick and easy explanation to every day *dramas*.

 On the other hand, libertarianism requires rational thinking to make sense,